What Are Some Common Mistakes to Avoid When Answering 'Tell Me About Yourself'?

 Emphasize Relevant Skills

-Sample Answers to "Tell Me About Yourself"
+Sample Ways to Answer "Tell Me About Yourself"

 A collection of diverse candidates preparing sample answers for the 'tell me about yourself' interview question.